 The last real step is to take your second microfiber cloth and dry your screen.
 You may have to dry the entire screen or just a tiny part, but don’t power your screen back on until you know it’s dry.
 If you still see spots of dirt, repeat step three until you’re happy with the results.

 And voila, your screen is clean enough that you can turn it back on.
-Now that you know what to do, maybe set yourself a regular cleaning schedule.
+Now that you know what to do, set yourself a regular cleaning schedule.
 Extra sanitation never hurts!